steve-ad-s/crypto-dictionary/candlesticks/BearishAbandonedBaby.md

 The Bearish Abandoned Baby is the most decisive of the "star" family of bearish reversal patterns.

 - **Bullish Abandoned Baby:** This is the direct bullish counterpart.
-The [[Bullish_Abandoned_Baby]] is an extremely strong bullish reversal signal found at the bottom of a downtrend.
+The [[BullishAbandonedBaby]] is an extremely strong bullish reversal signal found at the bottom of a downtrend.
-- **Evening Doji Star:** The Bearish Abandoned Baby is a more powerful and specific version of the [[Evening_Doji_Star]].
+- **Evening Doji Star:** The Bearish Abandoned Baby is a more powerful and specific version of the [[EveningDojiStar]].
 The key difference is that the Abandoned Baby requires the shadows of the Doji to gap away from the shadows of the other two candles, showing a more complete separation and reversal of sentiment.
 - **Island Reversal:** This pattern is the candlestick equivalent of a Western **Island Reversal** chart pattern.
 The "island" is the Doji, left stranded by the gaps on either side, signifying a peak that is unlikely to be revisited soon.